HwWobbe/hello-world/README.md

 # hello-world
 This "Hello-world repo(ository) started VERY slowly with just my activities at GitHub.
-Now, I am preparing to use it as a personal portal to more of myu internet activities.
+Now, I am preparing to use it as a personal portal to more of my internet activities.

 <hr>
 <h2> About me ...</h2>